 This what the completed stitch looks like.

-There are two documented versions that treat these final crossed stitches in different ways.
+There are two documented versions of Laced Herringbone Square that treat these final crossed stitches in different ways.
 In some cases these crossed stitches are laced with the needle passing diagonally under the laced foundation stitches.
 Other sources have the needle passed through the fabric as I have done.
 I prefer to go through the fabric as it makes the stitch sit proud on the fabric and if it used on a project like a purse, for instance, the stitch does not catch as much.
 However, like all situations there are exceptions because if I have a thick interesting thread I then lace the stitch.
 In other words I dont take it through the fabric in the final wrapping stage.

 You can have Pintangle delivered to your inbox by using the follow feature in the sidebar.
 Just enter your email address, and when you get the confirmation email make sure you say yes and you are all set!